Armitaem/main/_pages/about.md

 ### 📅 November 2023 – Investigating *Akkermansia muciniphila*’s Role in Apoptosis in Intestinal Cells
 We’re studying the effects of *Akkermansia muciniphila*, a key gut bacterium, on apoptosis in **Caco-2 cells**—a critical area for maintaining a healthy gut lining.

 ### 📅 April 2023 – Gut-Brain Axis and Alzheimer’s Disease: New In Vitro Study
-Our team is exploring the connection between **gut health and brain health** in Alzheimer’s disease markers, studying how gut-derived compounds impact cellular processes related to neurodegeneration.

 <div style="display: flex; align-items: flex-start; margin-bottom: 70px;">
   <div style="flex: 1;">
     <img src="images/8.jpg" alt="Gut-Brain Axis Study" width="350" style="transition: transform 0.3s; cursor: pointer;">
   </div>
   <div style="flex: 3; padding-left: 70px;">
-    📅 April 2023 – Gut-Brain Axis and Alzheimer’s Disease: New In Vitro Study

     Our team is exploring the connection between **gut health and brain health** in Alzheimer’s disease markers, studying how gut-derived compounds impact cellular processes related to neurodegeneration.
   </div>